jaytimm/PubmedMTK/README.md

 ### Search the PubMed database - `pmtk_search_pubmed()`

-Find records included in PubMed that match some search term or multiple search terms.
+**Identify PubMed records that match some search term or multiple search terms**.
 If multiple search terms are specified, independent queries are performed per term.
-Output, then, includes PMID results per search term – which can subsequently be used to fetch full records/abstracts.
+Output includes PMID results per search term – which can subsequently be used to fetch full records/abstracts.

 Search terms are by default translated into NCBI syntax; for simplicity, search is focused on *MeSH headings* (\[MH\]) and *titles & abstracts*